Image-Py/demoplugin/doc/filter_en.md

         return 255-snap
 ```

-**Invert plug-in**，`note` indicates that the plug-in supported types.
+**Invert plugin**，`note` indicates that the plugin supported types.
 It enables us to choose the ROI to deal with and to undo the operations.
 The results is return with the help of function `run`.</br>
 About `snap` and `img`: </br>
 `img`is the opened image，if the `auto_snap` is  added in the `note`，owing to the need of `buffer` for the most of filters to convolve, before `run` acted，the framework will  copy the `img`to `snap`.
 Besides, undo operation and ROI support must rely on `snap`.